 YET over the last few weeks, remarkably, the corpse has been twitching.
 The European Union has declared that it is prepared to adopt a new commitment period – so long as the goal of a legally binding treaty covering all countries is restored to the negotiations.
 And it has found itself in effective alliance with the least-developed and most climate-vulnerable countries, which have begun to rebel against the stance on a global treaty taken by their richer negotiating partners in the developing country bloc.

 The shift has come from a clear-eyed recognition of what the demise of Kyoto would mean.
 Few will mourn its targets – a meagre 5 per cent reduction in global emissions over 1990 levels by 2012, barely enough to slow the rate of warming at all.
 Its binary structure – dividing countries into two blocs, developed and developing countries, with no gradations in between – no longer fits the modern world.
-But Kyoto establishes the principle of tackling global climate change through the mechanisms of international law, and that is a prize not to be given up lightly.
+But Kyoto establishes the principle of tackling global climate change through the mechanisms of law, and that is a prize not to be given up lightly.

 The advantages of a legal structure are fourfold.
 First, it overcomes the free-rider problem.
 Climate change is inescapably global, so countries need to know that if they take action then others will too.
 A purely bottom-up, voluntary approach to emissions reduction cannot provide such mutual confidence.
 Second, it offers the possibility of some degree of fairness in the distribution of effort, in which countries’ commitments are negotiated in relation to one another and to their levels of responsibility and wealth.
 Third, it turns such commitments from the particular pledges of individual governments to the sovereign obligations of countries, enduring beyond the vagaries of elections and successive administrations.
-And last, international law provides for a set of common rules on how to count, monitor and report emissions which a fragmented system of purely national law – and national incentive to falsify the figures – cannot.
+And last, law provides for a set of common rules on how to count, monitor and report emissions which a fragmented system of purely national law – and national incentive to falsify the figures – cannot.

 These advantages, hard-won in the original Kyoto negotiations fourteen years ago, are now at risk.
 As many countries have realised, if Kyoto is allowed to wither and die, it is difficult to see the circumstances in which a completely new legally binding global regime could be established.
 So the search has suddenly accelerated for a way to keep Kyoto alive.
 And the answer has been found: to agree at the same time to start a new round of negotiations towards a legally binding agreement involving all parties, the goal explicitly removed in Copenhagen.
 The European Union has set a timeframe for this: the details of a new agreement should be completed by 2015, and it should enter into force no later than 2020.

 Both the European Union and Australia – along with other developed country allies such as New Zealand and Norway – are now committed to such a “Kyoto + negotiations” deal.
 More interestingly – though there remain disagreements on detail and timing, with the 2020 commencement widely regarded as too late – so are an increasingly large number of developing countries.
 They include the least-developed bloc (including Bangladesh and many African countries), the influential small-island states such as the Maldives and Caribbean islands, and a number of middle-income countries such as Indonesia, Mexico, Colombia, Chile and Costa Rica.
-This is a powerful coalition, and it says much about the changing nature of international climate politics that the differences of position within the developing world are now so open.
+This is a powerful coalition, and it says much about the changing nature of climate politics that the differences of position within the developing world are now so open.

 For of course the key countries not in this coalition are the big four developing nations.
 China, India, Brazil and South Africa want Kyoto to continue beyond 2012: it is, a recent BASIC meeting declared, their number one priority for Durban.
-But they have rejected the idea that this should be achieved by simultaneously starting negotiations towards a new treaty in which they too would be required to take on international obligations.
+But they have rejected the idea that this should be achieved by simultaneously starting negotiations towards a new treaty in which they too would be required to take on obligations.
 There is particular disquiet at the proposed agreement date of 2015: having barely started their own serious emissions reduction programs, Brazil and India have spoken of the next few years being a “reflection phase” or “technical/scientific period,” not a negotiating one.

 But just how fixed are these positions?
 Under its new environment minister, Jayanthi Natarajan, India seems to have reverted to a traditional hard line.
 But South Africa, not surprisingly, is looking to conclude a deal from the conference: as host of the Durban meeting, President Jacob Zuma will not wish to see the death of Kyoto pronounced on African soil.
 Brazil, too, is under its own global spotlight as host of the Rio+20 Summit next June, marking twenty years since the original Earth Summit established the UN climate regime.
 Having committed to ambitious plans to cut deforestation in the Amazon rainforest, it prides itself on being a progressive influence in climate negotiations.
 Meanwhile, there are signs that China may be in a surprisingly flexible mood.
 Domestically it has embarked on a concerted program to slow emissions growth, including a trial of emissions trading.
-And though Beijing has been firmly opposed to any suggestion that it should take on international legal obligations, its relentless global expansion in search of commodities over recent years has left it highly sensitive to its relations with the rest of the developing world: it knows it is now widely seen as an economic superpower which by 2020 will have to take on responsibilities to match.
+And though Beijing has been firmly opposed to any suggestion that it should take on legal obligations, its relentless global expansion in search of commodities over recent years has left it highly sensitive to its relations with the rest of the developing world: it knows it is now widely seen as an economic superpower which by 2020 will have to take on responsibilities to match.